githubjacky/auto-EPU/README.md

-## Automation of Text-Based Economic Indicator Construction: </br> A Case Study on the Economic Policy Uncertainty Index
+## Automation of Text-Based Economic Indicator Construction: </br> A Pilot Exploration on Economic Policy Uncertainty Index

 This repo aims to faciliate the process of reproducing results in this paper.
 For more details, please check out our paper!